luca-commits/3DV-sdfdepth/README.md

 Clone https://github.com/EPFL-VILAB/omnidata.git and follow the instructions in the repository to install Omnidata and download the pretrained models: https://github.com/EPFL-VILAB/omnidata/tree/main/omnidata_tools/torch#pretrained-models.

+Once the omnidata models have been downloaded, you can generate the inferred normal maps for the KITTI dataset.

+To generate the inferred normal maps, call the `dataset/extract_monocular_cues.py` script and provide it with the following arguments:

+    - omnidata_path: path to the cloned omnidata repository
+    - pretrained_models: path to directory containing pretrained omnidata models
+    - task: normal
+    - img_path: path to KITTI RGB images
+    - output_path: path where normal maps will be stored

 ### Depth Completion

 For depth completion, we use the SemAttNet model available here: https://github.com/danishnazir/SemAttNet.